soos-io/soos-dast/README.md

 - Have your application or website reachable on some URL.

 ## How to Use
-To execute the script you need to run from a terminal this command:
+To execute the script you need to run this command from a terminal:
 ``` shell
 docker run -it --rm [-v <path_with_config_files>:/zap/config/] soos/dast:x.y.z [--configFile CONFIGFILE] [--clientId CLIENTID]
                [--apiKey APIKEY] [--projectName PROJECTNAME]